 Shareholder Alert: Lowey Dannenberg Notifies Twist Bioscience Corporation (NASDAQ: TWST) Investors of Securities Class Action Lawsuit and Upcoming Lead Plaintiff Deadline

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Twist Bioscience Corporation (“Twist” or the “Company”) (NASDAQ: TWST) for violations of the federal securities laws on behalf of investors.
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Twist Bioscience Corporation ("Twist" or the "Company") TWST for violations of the federal securities laws on behalf of investors.

 On November 15, 2022, Scorpion Capital published a report alleging that Twist is a "cash burning inferno that is not a going concern," and that the Company is "operating a Ponzi-like scheme that will end in bankruptcy."
 Specifically, Scorpion alleged that, among other things, Twist's purported DNA chip technology is a "farce," comparable to Theranos Inc.'s now infamous non-existent blood-testing technology, and that the Company's growth and revenues are unsustainable, among other issues.
 On this news, shares of Twist's common stock dropped precipitously, injuring investors.